deptofdefense/anet/docs/INSTALL.md

 	- username / password (if necessary)
 	- TLS settings (yes/no)
 - Fully Qualified Domain Name of your server.
+- Information about who will Administer your ANET instance.

 ## How to build ANET from Source
 ANET must be build in two parts, the client, then the server: